tuftsdev/comp20-zkirsch/messages/README.md

 1. Not all expectations of the assignment have been met
-   - Site can parse local data.json file and change the HTML to show the messages
+   - Site can parse local data.json file and change the HTML to show the messages.
    - Site cannot parse data from http://messagehub.herokuapp.com/messages.json.
      This is because of Javascript's same-origin policy, which disallows my site from accessing herokuapp's data via XMLHttpRequest, as they are hosted in different places.
 This sandboxes websites and prevents site & scripts from accessing data they should not be.
+If the herokuapp server enabled CORS (Cross-Origin Resource Sharing), then my site should be able to fetch the json message data.
 2. I have not collaborated with anyone on this assignment.
 3. I spent about 2 hours on this assignment.